Richard Strauss: Reichsmusikkammer

 In March 1933, when Strauss was 68, Adolf Hitler rose to power.
 Strauss never joined the Nazi Party, and studiously avoided Nazi forms of greeting.
 For reasons of expediency, however, he was initially drawn into cooperating with the early Nazi regime in the hope that Hitler—an ardent Wagnerian and music lover who had admired Strauss's work since viewing Salome in 1907—would promote German art and culture.
 Strauss's need to protect his Jewish daughter-in-law and Jewish grandchildren also motivated his behavior, in addition to his determination to preserve and conduct the music of banned composers such as Gustav Mahler and Claude Debussy.

 In 1933, Strauss wrote in his private notebook:

 I consider the Streicher–Goebbels Jew-baiting as a disgrace to German honour, as evidence of incompetence—the basest weapon of untalented, lazy mediocrity against a higher intelligence and greater talent.

 Meanwhile, far from being an admirer of Strauss's work, Joseph Goebbels maintained expedient cordiality with Strauss only for a period.
 Goebbels wrote in his diary:

 Unfortunately we still need him, but one day we shall have our own music and then we shall have no further need of this decadent neurotic.

-Strauss on the cover of TIME in 1927; he was also on the magazine's cover in 1938.
+Strauss on the cover of Time in 1927; he was also on the magazine's cover in 1938.

 Nevertheless, because of Strauss's international eminence, in November 1933 he was appointed to the post of president of the newly founded Reichsmusikkammer, the Reich Music Chamber.
 Strauss, who had lived through numerous political regimes and had no interest in politics, decided to accept the position but to remain apolitical, a decision which would eventually become untenable.
 He wrote to his family, "I made music under the Kaiser, and under Ebert.
 I'll survive under this one as well."
-He later wrote in his journal:
+In 1935 he wrote in his private journal:

 In November 1933, the minister Goebbels nominated me president of the Reichsmusikkammer without obtaining my prior agreement.
 I was not consulted.
 I accepted this honorary office because I hoped that I would be able to do some good and prevent worse misfortunes, if from now onwards German musical life were going to be, as it was said, "reorganized" by amateurs and ignorant place-seekers.